 I turned to a sleep study for answers.
-I was “just to wear” a clunky wearable strapped to my wrist, a pulse oximeter caged around my finger, and 12-point leads covering my chest.
-Feeling like a futuristic gear-laden Marvel superhero didn’t produce a great night of sleep.
-I took my diagnosis of acute sleep apnea in stride.
+I wore a clunky wearable around my wrist, a pulse oximeter caged around my finger, and 12-point leads strapped to my chest.
+Feeling equipped like a Marvel character didn’t produce a great night of sleep.
+The result of my study?

 I’m still chasing the elusive Oura Ring 90+ sleep score (by a fluke I once hit a 91 in 2018).
-I care about sleep, and am gradually improving.
+I care about sleep, and have improved tremendously since my diagnosis.
 Over the years I’ve methodically tested all kinds of sleep tips, tricks, and hacks.
 Here’s how I’ve biohacked my sleep.
 All the popular tips that work and the ones that don’t.

 I grew up with the notion that sleep would consume eight hours—1/3 of life.
 Teenage years introduced me to the other camp.
 The ones espousing “sleep is for the weak”, or “I’ll sleep when I die”.
 Motivational memes and sensationalist tabloids praise the so-called “sleepless elite”.
 Society rewards sleep deprivation.
 Dr. Matthew Walker’s book, Why We Sleep [Amazon] shattered my conditioning on sleep.